Spanish legend Ángel Nieto passes away

-Spanish motorcycling legend Ángel Nieto died on Thursday aged 70 after losing his battle to overcome serious head injuries suffered in a quad bike crash eight days ago in Ibiza.
+Spanish motorcycling legend Angel Nieto died on Thursday aged 70 just over one week after suffering head injuries in a quad bike crash in Ibiza.

 Spain sport mourns Ángel Nieto passing